tls-attestation/expat-charter/README.md

-In many scenarios, particularly with the rise of Trusted Execution Environments (TEEs) and the increasing security demands for IoT devices and confidential workloads, there is a requirement for some use cases that utilize protocols such as (D)TLS to also ensure that the peer's state is validated in addition to conventional authentication (verification of identity).
+In many scenarios, particularly with the rise of Trusted Execution Environments (TEEs) and the increasing security demands for IoT devices and confidential workloads, there is a requirement for some use cases that utilize protocols such as (D)TLS to also ensure that the peer's state expressed as Claims (for example about code, data and configurations) is validated in addition to the verification of identity for conventional authentication.

-Remote attestation (RFC9334) addresses this by allowing an entity to produce verifiable Evidence about its current state.
-For example, to prove that its software and firmware haven't been tampered with.
-Or that a secure boot method is enabled.
-Or that cryptographic keys are securely stored within a hardware-protected environment.
+Remote attestation (RFC9334) addresses this by allowing an entity to produce verifiable Evidence about its current state, for example, to prove that its software and firmware haven't been tampered with, or that a secure boot method is enabled, or that cryptographic keys are securely stored within a hardware-protected environment.

-This provides an additional assurance of trustworthiness, helping to prevent the continued use of a compromised system even if its conventional credentials remain valid, and enables authorization policies based on richer security guarantees.
+The composition of remote attestation and (D)TLS provides an additional assurance of trustworthiness, helping to prevent the continued use of a compromised system even if its conventional credentials remain valid, and enables authorization policies based on stronger security guarantees.

 # Scope